Dionisiy/CA/site-structure-i.md

 The HTML _paragraph_ element, `p`, is used to hold one or more sentences, just like paragraphs in an essay or a book.

 ```
 <p>Paragraph text here</p>
 ```

+What if you wanted to link users to a different webpage?
+The HTML _anchor_ element makes it possible to do this with a single click.